mohsen2hasani/ExcelMaker/README.md

-install "EPPlus.Core" nuget and use this class to get excel file from any list of objects in .net core projects:
+install "EPPlus" nuget and use this class to get excel file from any list of objects in .net core projects:

 example: